aibelbin/notes_s5/Data Science/MOD 2.md

 1. Entity Identification Problem (matching schema)
 2. Redundancy  and correlation analysis (Data is redundant if it can be derived from another source, chi squared test can be used for this, perform correlation analysis to reduce redundancy)
 3. Tuple duplication (when two data rows of the dataset is entirely the same, its a duplicate tuple)
-4. Data Value conflict detection and resolution
+4. Data Value conflict detection and resolution, date formats etc

+## Data Transformation

+A function that maps the entire set of values of a given attribute to a new set replacement values such that old value can be identified with one of the new values

 ## Data Reduction

 Obtaining a reduced form of the dataset in a way that data is much smaller in volume but still produces the same analytical result

 ### Compression
 If compression of data is done but restoring the data doesnt lose any information the data reduction is called lossless